opowell/jtree/doc-pages/advanced/session-flow-details.md

-This describes in the sequence of events that make up a session.
+This describes the sequence of events that make up a session.
 For a broader summary, see the <a href="tutorial-session-flow.html">basic tutorial</a>.

 A participants position in the session flow is determined by the following fields: `status`, `appIndex`, `periodIndex`, `stageIndex`, and `status`.
 When a participant connects to a new session for the first time, these fields are initialized to the following values:
 - `status = ready`